© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Hatfield Broad Oak Priory is a scheduled monument protected by Historic England under reference 1002148.
 View the official record →

-Hatfield Broad Oak Priory is a Benedictine monastic foundation established in Essex during the eleventh century, originating as a cell dependent on the abbey of Saint-Denis in France before becoming independent.
+Hatfield Broad Oak Priory is a Benedictine monastery founded in the eleventh century in Essex, established as a daughter house of the abbey of Saint-Denis in France.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1002148.

 Hatfield Broad Oak Priory is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1002148.